Skip to Content

 However, in terms of obedience intelligence, they didn’t score very high.
 They’re not the type of dogs to obey you for the sake of obeying you.
 They can be very independent minded at times, but that’s all part of their charm.

-RECOMMENDED: Reasons Why St Bernards Are Smart
+RECOMMENDED: Here’s Why St Bernards Are Smart

 15. Bull Terrier

-Highlights: Charming, Lively, Mischievous
+Highlights: Sweet, Lively, Mischievous

 RECOMMENDED: Are Bull Terriers Smart?